Srickman312/Garter/README.md

 also if you wanna help contribute youre welcome to, just dont be a dick ok pls thanks

 ### How to Set Up:
 All you need to do is to paste the code in garter-snake.js into the console.
-You can also set the script below as a bookmark.
-Then, when you get into Google Snake, click the bookmark to load the mod.
+As an alternative, select the text below and drag it into your bookmarks bar.

 `javascript:fetch("https://raw.githubusercontent.com/lukasexists/Garter-GoogleSnake/main/garter-snake.js").then((response) => response.text()).then((responseText) => {eval(responseText)});`